The Adventures of Elmo in Grouchland: Plot

-The movie opens with Ernie introducing the movie while Bert is in the shower, with Ernie and Bert providing commentary throughout.
+Bert and Ernie ask the audience to count down from 10 to start the film; Ernie occasionally has to comfort Bert when something in the film worries him.

-One day, Elmo plays with his blanket in his bedroom in his apartment until he spills orange juice on it and takes it to the laundromat.
+One day, Elmo plays with his blanket in his bedroom of his apartment until he accidentally spills orange juice on it and takes it to the laundromat.
 Afterward, he meets his friend Zoe, who is upset, so Elmo tries to cheer her up.
-Zoe wants to hold the blanket, but Elmo refuses to share it, leading to a tug-of-war that tears it, and a furious Elmo denounces Zoe as his friend.
-Telly Monster, roller-skating out of control, comes and accidentally swipes the blanket, leading to a chase around Sesame Street.
-The blanket ends up falling into the hands of Oscar the Grouch, who sneezes in and throws it in his trash can.
+Zoe wants to hold the blanket, but Elmo refuses to share it, leading to a tug-of-war that tears it.
+Elmo furiously denounces Zoe as his friend until Telly Monster, who is roller-skating out of control, accidentally swipes the blanket, leading to a chase around Sesame Street followed by Super-Grover racing between them.
+The blanket ends up falling into the hands of Oscar the Grouch, who throws it in his trash can.
 Unwilling to wait for Oscar, Elmo dives into the bottom of the trash can, where he finds his blanket snagged on a door.

-Attempting to retrieve it, he and his blanket are teleported through a colorful swirling tunnel to Grouchland, a city filled with Grouches, trash, and Huxley, a greedy man who steals anything he sees, including Elmo's blanket.
-A kind Grouch girl named Grizzy tells Elmo that his blanket is in Huxley's castle at the top of the faraway Mount Pickanose.
+Attempting to retrieve it, he and his blanket are teleported to Grouchland, a city filled with Grouches, trash, and Huxley, a greedy man who steals anything he sees, including Elmo's blanket.
+A kind Grouch girl named Grizzy tells Elmo that his blanket is in Huxley's castle, which is on the top of the faraway Mount Pickanose.
 A plant named Stuckweed encourages Elmo that he will make it if he takes his first step, so Elmo sets out on a quest to retrieve his blanket.

-Meanwhile, some of the Sesame Street residents (Zoe, Telly, Gordon, Maria, Cookie Monster, and Big Bird), with help from Oscar, go to Grouchland to find Elmo.
-Still, when they see a Grouch police officer and try to ask him for assistance, they end up being sent to jail, as they are informed that it is against the law to ask for help in Grouchland.
+Meanwhile, Zoe, Telly, Gordon, Maria, Cookie Monster, and Big Bird, with help from Oscar, go to Grouchland to find Elmo.
+When they try to ask a Grouch police officer for assistance, they are arrested and thrown into The Grouchland Jail, as they are informed that it is against the law to ask for help in Grouchland.